sf-wdi-31/express-passport/readme.md

 The result of this may include an error and a user.
 If an error is returned, we call the `done` callback on that error.

 If a user document is returned, a user with this email already exists.
 In this case, we will call the `done` callback  with the two arguments `null` and `false` - the first argument is for when a server error happens; the second one corresponds to the user object, which in this case hasn't been created, so we return false.
-We can also add a flash message for the error.

 If no user is returned, it means that the request body can be used to create a new user object.
 We will, therefore create a new user object, hash the password and save the new created object to our mongo collection.
 When that is finished successfully, we will call the `done` method on `null` and the new user object created.
 </details>

 Based on how we call the `done` function, Passport will know if the strategy has been successfully executed and whether it resulted in an authenticated user or not.

-> Note: Using flash messages requires a req.flash() function as of Express 3.x.
-We've included one with `connect-flash`.

 #### Route Handler